HPV treatment: overview of all options

 - Scar tissue on the cervix

-- For those wanting children: increased risk of premature birth in future pregnancies (depending on how much tissue is removed)
+- For those wishing to conceive: increased risk of premature birth in future pregnancies (depending on how much tissue was removed)

 - The HPV virus is not treated